recompi/django-recompi/README.md

 - **Secure API Key Handling**: Keep `RECOMPI_API_KEY` secure and avoid exposing it in version control or public repositories.
 - **Data Encryption**: Use HTTPS (`RECOMPI_SECURE_API`) to encrypt data transmitted between your Django application and the RecomPI service.
-- **Secure Profile Hashing**: Utilize `RECOMPI_SECURE_PROFILE_HASH_SALT` to hash profile IDs before sending them to RecomPI servers.
+- **Secure Profile Hashing**: Utilize `RECOMPI_SECURE_HASH_SALT` to hash profile IDs before sending them to RecomPI servers.
 This helps protect user data by obscuring identifiable information during transmission.

 ## Contributing and Development